XingyuZhou989/MobiHoc-2019/README.md

 http://campus.acm.org/public/infodir/account_request.cfm

 For questions or to check on status of your request, you may try following up with ishelpdesk@hq.acm.org.
+They may contact the general chairs for confirmation.

 You should receive further instructions from ACM on how to upload content to the server when your account is setup.